JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

     return posterior
 ```

-We visit regions of high posterior probability relatively more often that those of low posterior probability.
+Why does this matter?
+Well the whole point of using MCMC is for cases when we can't compute P(data), aka the denominator in Bayes formula.
+Since we are dividing posteriors here, the denominators cancel out nicely.
+In the end, we end up visiting regions of high posterior probability relatively more often that those of low posterior probability.

 ```python